History Of Park Lodge

 In 1964 work began on the present building and in January 1967 the first classes entered the new building.

-Mr O’Grady, the first lay Principal, took up office in September 1988 and in 1990 the Brothers transferred trusteeship of the school to the Diocese of Down and Connor.
+In 1990 the Brothers transferred trusteeship of the school to the Diocese of Down and Connor.

 Perhaps the biggest single change in the school came in September 1990 when, for the first time, girls were enrolled in Park Lodge School.
 The school is now fully co -educational.